OpenPPL/ppl.nn/docs/en/cpp-api-reference.md

 uint32_t GetInputCount() const;
 ```

-Gets the number of input of the associated graph.
+Returns the number of input of the associated graph.

 ```c++
 Tensor* GetInputTensor(uint32_t idx) const;
 ```

-Gets the input tensor at position `idx`.
+Returns the input tensor at position `idx`.
 Note that `idx` should be less than the number of inputs.

 ```c++
 ppl::common::RetCode Run();